2020 Democratic National Convention: Nancy Pelosi

 Speaker of the United States House of Representatives Nancy Pelosi delivered her speech on the third night of the convention from San Francisco, California.

-Pelosi began her speech by expressing her pride in the diversity of the Democratic majority she leads in the United States House of Representatives.
+Pelosi began her speech by expressing her pride in the diversity of the Democratic majority she was leading in the United States House of Representatives.

 In her remarks Pelosi painted President Donald Trump and Republican United States Senate majority leader Mitch McConnell as dual obstacles to progress.

 Pelosi praised Biden as, "battle-tested, forward-looking, honest and authentic" and Harris as, "committed to our Constitution, brilliant in defending it".

 Colin Powell

 Republican former United States secretary of state Colin Powell delivered his speech on the second night of the convention from Washington, D.C.

 Powell opened his speech by briefly recounting the stories of how each of his parents immigrated to the United States from Jamaica.

-Powell extolled Biden for having morally strong defining values.
+Powell extolled Biden as having morally strong defining values.
 Powell praised the sort of leadership he argued that Biden would bring to the United States as president.
 He argued Biden would, "restore America's leadership in the world and restore the alliances we need to address the dangers that threaten our nation, from climate change to nuclear proliferation."

-He described the United States as "a country divided", and argued that President Trump is, "doing everything in his power to keep up that way", arguing that Biden would be a unifier as president.
+Powell described the United States as "a country divided", and argued that President Trump was, "doing everything in his power to keep up that way", arguing that Biden would be a unifier as president.